 The masses, and even the advanced layers of the proletariat, only learn through the lessons of great events.
 All history has shown that the masses can never give up their old organisations until these have been tested in the fire of experience.
 Up till 1933, the Marxist wing of the International still stood for the reform of the Soviet Union and the Communist International.
 Whether they would remain viable organisations would be shown by the test of history.
 Thus tenaciously the opposition maintained itself, although formally outside the ranks, as part of the International.

-THE 4th INTERNATIONALThis betrayal and the terrible effect of the Hitler defeat led to a reappraisal of the role of the Communist International.
+This betrayal and the terrible effect of the Hitler defeat led to a reappraisal of the role of the Communist International.
 An International which could perpetrate the treachery of surrendering the German proletariat to Hitler, without a shot being fired and without provoking a crisis within its ranks, could no longer serve the needs of the proletariat.
 An International which could acclaim this disaster as a victory could not fulfil its role as a leadership of the proletariat.
-As an instrument of World Socialism, the Third International was dead.
-From an instrument of International Socialism, the Communist International had degenerated into a complete and docile tools of the Kremlin, into an instrument of Russian Foreign Policy.
-It was now necessary to prepare the way for the organisation of a Fourth International, untarnished with the crimes and betrayals which besmirched the Reformist and Stalinist Internationals.
+As an instrument of world socialism, the Third International was dead.
+From an instrument of international socialism, the Communist International had degenerated into a complete and docile tools of the Kremlin, into an instrument of Russian foreign policy.
+It was now necessary to prepare the way for the organisation of a Fourth International, untarnished with the crimes and betrayals which besmirched the reformist and Stalinist internationals.

 In the main, the pre-war period was one of preparation and orientation and selection of cadres or leading elements to be trained and steeled theoretically and practically, in the movement of the masses.